This lady below has a very neutral look. And people with this type of coloring can be very tough to color analyze.

 Even when one seems to have a perfect blend of temperatures, one is usually more dominant than the other.
 The key is to figure out which is dominant, even if it is just a tiny bit.

-I thought that she would be a soft summer because her eyes were so cool (or not warm, at least).
+I originally thought that she would be a soft summer because her eyes were so cool (or not warm, at least).
 But I did what I suggest to clients who are debating between undertones: test very cool and very warm colors on you and see which is better, or at least not the worst.
-I, of course, did it virtually on Photoshop.
+I did it virtually on Photoshop.

 I could have used very neutral colors for her makeup, and she would have looked great.
 But because I knew she was an autumn, I warmed up the neutral makeup slightly with soft brown eyeshadow and peachy lipstick.